makersacademy/chitter-challenge/docs/review.md

   * [ ] Replying to peeps
   * [ ] CSS styling

-The relevance of the subsequent steps may depend on how far the reviewee got with their challenge
+The relevance of the subsequent steps may depend on how far the reviewee got with their challenge.

 # Step 2: Structure and supporting files

-## Installation Instructions in README
+## Installation Instructions should be in README

-Particularly now that we have a database involved, it becomes even more important to ensure that correct installation instructions are included in your readme so that other developers (and yourself in the future) know how to get set up with the application:
+Particularly now that we have a database involved, it becomes even more important to ensure that correct installation instructions are included in your readme so that other developers (and yourself in the future) know how to get set up with the application, e.g.

 ```
 $ git clone https://github.com/tansaku/chitter_challenge